mpfdavis/react-es6-boilerplate/README.md

 - Find any file with a name containing 'test.js'
 - Ignore config, node_module, and other commonly unwanted areas
 - Mock css and images as objects to avoid require issues
-- Automocking is disabled by default - https://facebook.github.io/jest/docs/automatic-mocking.html#content
 - By using the --coverage flag, a coverage report is shown in terminal and written to <root>./coverage
+- AirBnb's Enzyme is also included for shallow render support as required

 ## Load Testing